pupilfirst/wd201-scripts/html-forms/html-or-json-response/README.md

 }
 ```

-So, that's how we add capability to send HTML or JSON response to different client based on the type of repose they accept.
+So, that's how we add capability to send HTML or JSON response to different client based on the type of reponse they accept.